Background Check for Concealed Carry Permit (& Special CCW Exception)

 5. Pay the application fee (depends on the type of the FFL license, ranging from $30-$3,000)

-Buying a Gun: Do You Need A Background Check With CCW?
+Buying a Gun: Do You Need a Background Check With CCW?
 (NICS Exemption for CCW Permit Holders)

 Some states allow the background check process to be skipped when purchasing a gun if the buyer has a CCW license, such as the following: